Sourav1000888/FAQ/README.md

 <br>

-🧪 How It Works
+🧪 How It Works <br>
-All FAQs are converted into embeddings using BERT Embeddings are stored in FAISS index
+All FAQs are converted into embeddings using BERT <br>
+Embeddings are stored in FAISS index <br>
-User query is converted into embedding
+User query is converted into embedding <br>
-FAISS finds most similar question
+FAISS finds most similar question <br>
-SQL database stores only un-answered questions
+SQL database stores only un-answered questions <br>

 ```
 📁 Project Structure